-Well before the six performances each July, the Drumheller regional community is on the move to provide the backbone for this world-class event.
+Well before the nine performances each July, the Drumheller regional community is on the move to provide the backbone for this world-class event.
 Accomplished riders in what is true-to-life Alberta cowboy country are transformed into authentically-costumed Roman soldiers on horseback, women with young children begin sewing costumes for family members who will be participating with them in the crowd scenes – right down to babes in arms.
 Men start cultivating dashing beards that will transform them into imposing chief priests, and local farm families offer a range of farm animals, from donkeys to goats and chickens, all of whom will undoubtedly make themselves heard on set during the performance!

 Over 500 volunteers from across western Canada serve at the Passion Play during each performance.
 Approximately 100 will actually camp on site, making volunteering part of their summer vacation.
 Professionals round out the cast, directing and theatrical crew with star vocalists, accomplished lead actors, a choir that is a musical treat in itself, and a whole team behind the scenes to generate the technical magic.
 Nothing is left to chance!

 Scenes of the crucifixion and the tomb blend fittingly with the Badlands backdrop.

 Costumes, structures and scenery are meticulously authentic to the period 2,000 years ago.